ezrealenoch/OGhidra/README.md

 3. **Try mock mode**: Use the `--mock` flag to verify the bridge functionality without connecting to a real server.

 4. **Check server URL**: Ensure the server URL in your configuration is correct, including the port.

+### Command Format Issues

+If your model is having trouble with command formats:

+1. Make sure your query explicitly states the command in the format: `EXECUTE: command_name(param="value")`
+2. For string parameters, always use quotes: `name="function_name"`
+3. Use snake_case for command names: `get_current_function()` not `getCurrentFunction()`
+4. Check terminal output for error messages about incorrect command formats

 ### Ollama API Issues